 Another factor to consider here is lesson length.
 I like that Mondly uses shorter lessons than most.

-This can be a good or bad thing depending on what you’re looking for in your program, but for a lot of people, these short, bite-sized lessons are perfect.
+This can be good or bad, depending on what you’re looking for in your program.
+But for a lot of people, these short, bite-sized lessons are perfect.

-Your daily lesson only takes five minutes, and then if you care to squeeze in a couple more topical lessons throughout the day, those only take five minutes each as well.
+Your daily lesson only takes five to ten minutes, making it easy to squeeze in a couple of quick topical lessons as well.

 Valuable Recap Sessions